andreprawira/AWS-DevOps-and-DataOps-Training/README.md

 1. Change ONLY bucket and dynamodb_table in main.tf to your own name
 2. Create an S3 bucket with the same name as you put in main.tf
 3. Create a DynamoDB Table with the same name as you put in main.tf and LockID as the primary key
+4. Push this repo into AWS CodeCommit
+5. Deploy the code in AWS CodePipeline

 ![Diagram](Diagram.png)